 To gain access to the high-voltage service disconnect, the rear seat must be lowered.
 The rear seat is released from the trunk area.

-- Locate the seat backrest latch release levers (2) between the high-voltage battery and the body sheet metal. - Push the release lever toward the outboard side of the vehicle.
+- Locate the seat's 2 backrest release levers.
+They are between the high-voltage battery and the body sheet metal. - Push the release levers toward the outboard side of the vehicle.

 HIGH-VOLTAGE BATTERY PACK